CharlesGeng/charlesgeng.github.io/content/post/React Self-Study.md

 - React provides the **forceUpdate** method, which can be used to explicitly trigger an update and ensures that any changes are reflected in the content presented to the user.
 - The process by which React creates a component and renders its content for the first time is called **mounting**
 - React creates a new component object and goes through the mounting process, calling each of the methods in turn: **constructor**, **render**, and **componentDidMount**.
-- Update Phase: **Render()** => **componentDidUpdate()**.
+- Update Phase: **Render()** -> **componentDidUpdate()**.
 After the component is mounted, the componentDidUpdate method will be called each time the component is updated.
-- When a component is about to be destroyed, React will call the componentWillUnmount method, which provides components with the opportunity to release resources, close network connections, and stop any asynchronous tasks.
+- When a component is about to be destroyed, React will call the **componentWillUnmount** method, which provides components with the opportunity to release resources, close network connections, and stop any asynchronous tasks.

 - **shouldComponentUpdate**: This method allows a component to indicate that it does not need to be updated.
 - The arguments to the **shouldComponentUpdate** method are new props and state objects that can be inspected and compared to the existing values.

 ```jsx
 shouldComponentUpdate(newProps, newState) {
   ...